alfredonline/vidkit/README.md

 # Vidkit

-A toolkit of utilities for developers working with video platform URLs.
+A set of utilities for developers working with video platform URLs.

 ## Installation